orlicekm/CsharpCourse/Lectures/Lecture09/PITCHME.md

 +++
 ### Tightly Coupled Classes to Losely ones
 * Loosely coupled classes cannot be achieved only by using IoC
-  * Along with IoC also needs to used DIP, DI and IoC container
+  * Along with IoC also needs to be used DIP, DI and IoC container

 ![](/Lectures/Lecture09/Assets/img/ioc-steps.png)